jupyter/docker-stacks/docs/contributing/stacks.md

 stack_description [my-jupyter-stack is a community-maintained Jupyter Docker Stack image]:
 ```

+Create a GitHub repository to store your project.
 Initialize your project as a Git repository and push it to GitHub.

 ```bash